Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

 This requirement for no flue pipe allows you to install your electric heating boiler in the appropriate location to suit your heating power requirements, which is often not the case for traditional flued gas and oil boilers for home heating.

-Gas boilers obviously require a gas supply, be it a mains gas/natural gas grid to feed the natural gas boiler, or alternatively gas boilers can also be powered by LPG gas, normally when not on the mains gas pipe, which requires either a bulk storage tank or cylinders – which can be unsightly – making traditional gas boilers undesirable.
+Gas boilers obviously require a gas supply, be it a mains gas/natural gas grid to feed the natural gas boiler, or alternatively gas boilers can also be powered by LPG gas, normally when not on the mains gas pipe, which requires either a bulk storage tank or cylinders – which can be unsightly – making traditional fossil fuel boilers undesirable.

 Electric boilers tend to be a great solution in these circumstances and can reduce your carbon footprint/carbon emissions with electric renewable sources, as well as not burning a fossil fuel for your home heating, with electric boiler costs being lower than their fossil fuel counterparts.